Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>In the morning, I finished this book **Getting Past No!
 (Negotiation in Difficut Situations)** by *William Ury*.
 It took me more than 3 hours to finish it, not because the book was long but because I was very very slow with my note taking.
 But the result is worth to be happy about now.
 If time allows, I would love to do more of these.</sub>

 <sub>And I posted the hand-written (digital) notes in a blog post [here](https://priyankasaggu11929.github.io/writing/2020/05/29/Book-Notes.html).
-It looks like a small blog post, but mark it has the whole worth of teachings in it.
+It looks like a small blog post, but mark that, it has the whole worth of teachings in it.
 Read if you want to learn about negotiations.</sub>

-<sub>I saw there are typos in the notes, but it's ok.
-It's really ok, like now I don't have the power to go and edit it and transfer them to my laptop & re-upload them.
+<sub>I saw there are some typos in the notes, but it's ok.</sub>

+<sub>It's really ok, like now I don't have the power to go and edit it and transfer them to my laptop & re-upload them.
 Maybe if it will bother me a lot, I might do it later someday (which is less probable though.
 I'll do it today or won't do it at all XD)</sub>

 <sub>I did something else?</sub>

 <sub>Yes, I missed my meditation, but I'll make sure I'll do it now.
 (Whatever be the case I'll update in the [track](https://priyankasaggu11929.github.io/meditation.html)).</sub>

 <sub>I attended [kushal's](kushaldas.in) live-coding session in the evening.
 I got to hear other folks.
-It's always nice to hear them.
+It's always nice to hear them (*I mean I really just heard them.
+I was juggling between the work meetings so couldn't get a chance to talk only*).
 It feels like just another family. :)</sub>

-<sub>I also attended a ***Hardware focused talk, basically a handson for programming different boards using CircuitPython***.
+<sub>I also attended a ***Hardware focused talk, basically a handson for programming different micro-controller boards using CircuitPython***.
 I really wish If somehow I could get the Raspberry Pi board back again here.
 I really want to learn doing some cool things with that.
-Now, that I have the resources, now I don't have the board only.
+Now, that I have the resources, I don't have the board only.
 Sigh!</sub>

-<sub>Now I think, there is nothing more left.
-I might call it off for the day now.</sub>
+<sub>I think, there is nothing more left now.
+I might call it off for the day!</sub>

 <sub>Happy weekend (to whosever who reads it on the same day.
 I really doubt although XD).</sub>